-- B. Incompletes: A grade of I is a temporary grade and indicates that assigned work has not been completed.
+A grade of I is a temporary grade and indicates that assigned work has not been completed.
 The time allowed for the removal of an incomplete is one year after the end of the semester in which the course was offered.
 After the first year has elapsed the grade is changed to a permanent incomplete N and cannot be overturned.
 Students who attend a class to complete an incomplete grade will be expected to register and pay for the class as an audit.
 In these cases, students must obtain the instructor's approval to attend a class through this form.
 Grades of GM will be converted to N if a grade is not entered within the year.
 In unusual circumstances, PhD students (only) are eligible to request a 6 month extension for the incomplete.
 This will require the signature of the instructor, department chair and assistant dean of academic affairs.
 Following that, the PhD student may require an additional and final 6 month extension.
 This too must be approved by the instructor, department chair, and assistant dean of academic affairs.
-To appeal an N that is older that 2 years, see the Permant Incomplete Removal Petition. - C. Pass/Fail: Students have the option of taking certain courses as pass/fail, or P/U. In order to take a class pass/fail, a petition must be approved by the instructor.
-The petition must be filed at the Registrar's Office by the end of the semester's "add period."
-Such petitions cannot be filed retroactively.
-Request forms from the Registrar. - D. Grade Review Process: A student can petition for academic review of a grade by following the procedure outlined below within 60 days from the date the grade was posted.
-Before appealing for a change of grade, you should first ask the instructor to explain his or her reasons for assigning the grade.
-If you are not satisfied with the explanation, you can appeal the grade as follows: - Write a letter to the faculty member stating clearly your objection to the grade received and requesting a different grade.
-Copy your letter to the department chair or director, or, if the faculty member is also the department director, to the dean or division director. - The instructor must return a written response to your letter within one month of receipt, likewise copied to the department chair or director (or the division dean or director). - If you are not satisfied with the faculty member's response, you can appeal further by writing to the division dean or director, who will designate another member of the administration or faculty to review your and the instructor's previous communications.
+To appeal an N that is older that 2 years, fill out the Permanent Incomplete Removal Petition.

+Pass/Fail

+Students have the option of taking certain courses as pass/fail, or P/U. In order to take a class pass/fail, the request must be approved by the instructor.
+Present your instructor's approval to your student advisor and they will make the change.
+This must be completed by the last day to add classes.
+Changes to pass/fail cannot be approved once the semester is over.